On the trail: Sanders, Buttigieg spar over money, message in New Hampshire

 Brian Sterner, 59, who works in the chemical industry, said he was leaning toward Buttigieg but had concerns whether a small-city former mayor can beat Trump.

 “I like his moderate political views and the fact that he’s trying to bring people together,” Sterner said while standing in line at Buttigieg’s Nashua rally.
 “I am concerned about his lack of experience.
-I do think that makes him vulnerable to attacks.”
+I do think that makes him vulnerable.”

 Warren made the rounds at Blake’s, a Manchester restaurant, posing for selfies and asking diners to tell her their No. 1 concern.